Vitamin D May Reset How Your Immune System Sees Gut Bacteria

 The Caveats

 This wasn't a randomized controlled trial.
-All 48 participants received vitamin D, so there's no placebo group for comparison.
+The 48 participants all received vitamin D, so there's no placebo group for comparison.
 The observed improvements could partially reflect other factors.

 There's also the dosing question.
 Vitamin D isn't one-size-fits-all, especially in people with chronic inflammation.
 Too much can cause problems.
 Anyone with IBD should work with their healthcare team before changing their supplement regimen.